epakhomov/capstone/README.md

 ### The business objective

+There are **two business** objectives for this project:
-The objective of this project is to build a machine learning model what would correctly classify an url into two classes: 1) normal url 2) phishing url.
+1.The first objective is to build a machine learning model what would correctly classify an url into two classes: a) normal url b) phishing url.
 An url can belong to only one class.
+2.The model should be realatively light so it could be deployed locally on the target machines as well.

+The model would be available for security vendors who would like to add or improve phishing detecting capabilities.

 The training data can be [found here](https://github.com/epakhomov/capstone/tree/main/data/dataset_full.csv).

 ## Data Understanding